HABESHA Agriculture Leadership Opportunity (HALO Program)

 • Sustainable Communities: analysis of personal/family life, community development, community services, employment opportunities, ethnic differences/cultural and demographic change, leadership development, partnerships, urban agriculture

-The HALO Program will incorporate in-class lectures paired with homework assignments, independent research, field trips and immersion experiences for practical application of learning concepts.
-The 7-month curriculum will focus on advanced farm planning, business education and leadership skills as they relate and can be applied to participants' current businesses and initiatives.
-Subjects include:
+The HALO Program incorporated in-class lectures paired with homework assignments, independent research, field trips and immersion experiences for practical application of learning concepts.
+The 7-month curriculum focused on advanced farm planning, business education and leadership skills as they relate and can be applied to participants' current businesses and initiatives.
+Subjects included:

 • Implementing an Organic Systems Plan;